Tattomoosa/mattotousa.dev/content/projects/conways-game-of-life/index.md

 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in React, completed as part of my FreeCodeCamp front end developer certification.

-It performed better than most submissions to the project (that I found), but obviously quite a bit worse than much more efficient GPU implementations.
+It performed better than most submissions to the project, but obviously quite a bit worse than much more efficient GPU implementations.

-React was a requirement, i actually wish it didn't use it as it would be more interesting as a simple javascript demonstration, but not enough to go back and remove it.
+React was a requirement for the project, but since it's printing to canvas React really isn't that well utilized.
+As with my maze generator, it would be nice to go back and rip React out and let it stand alone as a 'vanilla' JS demonstration.